Sapiens-OSS/sapiens-modding-wiki/docs/docs/scripting/cheat.md

 ![](/images/cheat/debug_settings.png)

-It is suggested that you enabled the debug display checkbox, which will enable two additional displays:
+It is suggested that you enabled the debug display checkbox, which will enable the two following additional displays.

 ### Debug Display

-The debug display shows in the top right corner of your screen, and is similar to the `f3` tab in games like Minecraft.
-It will show your FPS, currently queued order totals, among other things.
+The debug display shows in the top right corner of your screen, and is similar to the `F3` view in games like Minecraft.
+It will show your FPS, currently queued order totals, among other useful debug information.

 ![](/images/cheat/debug_display.png)

 ### Context Aware Debugging

-The context aware debugger is an odd little "debug" button that will appear in the bottom left corner of your screen.
+The context aware debugger is a little "debug" button that will appear in the bottom left corner of your screen.
 It will allow you to perform a single "debug" action on the currently selected object.

 ![](/images/cheat/context_debug.png)

-`note:` The debug button mostly won't do anything.
+**Note:** For most objects, the debug button will do nothing.
 Only specific contexts have any functionality.

 ## Lua Console